StetHD/scala-bindgen/README.md

 **This is work in progress, in early inception phase.**

 A native binding generator for the [Scala] language.
-See also: [Scala Native]
+See also: [Scala Native] and this [getting started guide].

-scala-bindgen was originally ported from [Rust's bindgen], which was originally ported from [Clay's bindgen].
+``scala-bindgen`` was originally ported from [Rust's bindgen], which was originally ported from [Clay's bindgen].

 ## For the impatient

-Please define LLVM_HOME and LD_LIBRARY_PATH similar to the example below:
+In case you have installed [Clang] by hand, please define LLVM_HOME and LD_LIBRARY_PATH similar to the example below.
+Otherwise, you can simply skip these lines.

     $ export LLVM_HOME=/opt/developer/clang+llvm-3.8.0-x86_64-linux-gnu-debian8
     $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$LLVM_HOME/lib